-I live in Hamlyn Heights, Geelong, whose fire cover is provided by an integrated CFA fire service model.
+I live in Langwarrin, a suburb south of Melbourne, whose fire cover is provided by an integrated CFA fire service model.

 I am writing this submission in support of the proposed fire fighters presumptive rights compensation and reform of the fire services.